Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Abstract

 \section{Abstract}

-Scientific idea generation lies at the heart of scientific discovery and has driven human progress—whether by solving unsolved problems or proposing novel hypotheses to explain unknown phenomena.
-Unlike standard scientific reasoning or general creative generation, idea generation in science is a multi-objective and open-ended task, where the novelty of a contribution is as essential as its empirical soundness.
-Large language models (LLMs) have recently emerged as promising generators of scientific ideas, capable of producing coherent and factual outputs with surprising intuition and acceptable reasoning, yet their creative capacity remains inconsistent and poorly understood.
-This survey provides a structured synthesis of methods for LLM-driven scientific ideation, examining how different approaches balance creativity with scientific soundness.
-We categorize existing methods into five complementary families: External knowledge augmentation, Prompt-based distributional steering, Inference-time scaling, Multi-agent collaboration, and Parameter-level adaptation.
-To interpret their contributions, we employ two complementary frameworks: Boden’s taxonomy of Combinatorial, Exploratory and Transformational creativity to characterize the level of ideas each family expected to generate, and Rhodes’ 4Ps framework—Person, Process, Press, and Product—to locate the aspect or source of creativity that each method emphasizes.
-By aligning methodological advances with creativity frameworks, this survey clarifies the state of the field and outlines key directions toward reliable, systematic, and transformative applications of LLMs in scientific discovery.
+Scientific idea generation is central to discovery, requiring the joint satisfaction of novelty and scientific soundness.
+Unlike standard reasoning or general creative generation, scientific ideation is inherently open-ended and multi-objective, making its automation particularly challenging.
+Recent advances in large language models (LLMs) have enabled the generation of coherent and plausible scientific ideas, yet the nature and limits of their creative capabilities remain poorly understood.
+This survey provides a structured synthesis of methods for LLM-driven scientific ideation, focusing on how different approaches trade off novelty and scientific validity.
+We organize existing methods into five complementary families: External knowledge augmentation, Prompt-based distributional steering, Inference-time scaling, Multi-agent collaboration, and Parameter-level adaptation.
+To interpret their contributions, we adopt two complementary creativity frameworks: Boden’s taxonomy to characterize the expected level of creative novelty, and Rhodes’ 4Ps framework to analyze the aspects or sources of creativity emphasized by each method.
+By aligning methodological developments with cognitive creativity frameworks, this survey clarifies the evaluation landscape and identifies key challenges and directions for reliable and systematic LLM-based scientific discovery.